siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

    ['type', 'scope', 'require', 'lock', 'switch', 'shorthelp', 'example', 'help', 'notes', 'pernode', 'node', 'hashalgo', 'copy']

 Parameter fields are standardized variables which help to define the parameter.
-In the case below, you can see that :meth:`.get()` can also be used to query parameter fields to provide more information about the parameters:
+In the case below, you can see that :meth:`Chip.get()` can also be used to query parameter fields to provide more information about the parameters:

 .. code-block:: python